Small Business Loans in May 2023

 Once you are approved for a loan and your funding has gone through, how will you manage your small business loans?

 The best first step is to make sure that you have a business bank account to keep your personal and business finances separate.
 This will help immensely at tax time, but will also help you keep a better eye on how your business is doing financially.
-Having a business checking account allows you to accept payments and make payments easily, and a business savings account can help you with long-term planning.
+A business checking account allows you to accept payments and make payments easily, and a business savings account can help you with long-term planning.

 After this, make sure you pay your monthly minimums on time.
 This is the best way to help you build business credit through your small business loan, and missing a payment can wreak havoc on your credit scores.
 If you can, set up automatic payments from your business checking account.
 If you have a financing option with a high interest rate, try to pay more every month to lower the overall cost of the loan.
 However, be aware of any terms that may charge you a fee for early payoff.